 Fulfilling God’s will by truly desiring to serve God and serve your fellow humans, no matter how good or bad they are (judgment is left to God and God alone), will grant you free access to heaven.

-But in order to get to heaven it is from within that we must change and only with the help of Jesus.
+But in order to get to heaven it is not just from faith but also from within that we must change and only with the help of Jesus.